wjjmjh/wjjmjh/README.md

-# I doubt, I think, therefore I am
+# I convert dream into codes.